How To Fix 'LLDB: Couldn't IRGen Expression' Without Source Code

 error: couldn't IRGen expression.
 Please check the above error messages for possible root causes.

-If you’ve been following Peter Steinberger’s journey on resolving the “LLDB: Couldn’t IRGen Expression” and related issues, you’ve likely already read his blog post explaining why this occurs.
-Matt Robinson also authored a comprehensive article on dealing with the same issue when building your frameworks with Carthage.
+If you’ve followed Peter Steinberger’s journey on fixing “LLDB: Couldn’t IRGen Expression” and related issues, you’ve probably already read his blog post that explains why this happens.
+Matt Robinson also wrote a very detailed article about how to deal with the same issue if you’re building your frameworks using Carthage.

-if your vendor didn’t build the framework using the same Xcode/Swift compiler
+framework, and your vendor didn’t build the framework using the same Xcode /

-version that you’re using, didn’t enable “Build Libraries for Distribution”, or
+Swift compiler version that you’re using, or didn’t build it with “Build

-a while for an update of the framework with the fix you’ve requested.
-In this
+time before you can receive an update of the framework with the fix you have

-Case 1: Both swiftmodule and swiftinterface are included, and swiftinterface files are valid
+Case 1: Both swiftmodule and swiftinterface are included; swiftinterface files are valid

-If your vendor packages their framework correctly, it should only include
+If your vendor packages their framework properly, it should only include

-swiftinterface files, not swiftmodule files.
-If both are present, Xcode
+swiftinterface files, but not any swiftmodule files.
+If both are included,

-will try to import the swiftmodule file first, which could trigger one of the
+Xcode will try to import the swiftmodule file first, which could lead to one of

-above errors when using LLDB with po, vo or e.
-As the swiftinterface
+the above errors when using LLDB with po, vo or e.
+Since the

-files are all we need, we can patch the framework to eliminate all the
+swiftinterface files are all we need, we could patch the framework to remove

 rm -f FrameworkName.framework/Modules/FrameworkName.swiftmodule/*.swiftmodule

-Keep in mind that we need to remove the swiftmodule files located in the
+Note that what we need to remove are the swiftmodule files in the

-.swiftmodule directory in the Modules directory, not the .swiftmodule
+.swiftmodule directory in the Modules directory, but not the .swiftmodule

 directory itself.